Honest Reviews. Expert Advice. Better Fishing

 Specifications

-Ice RetentionMulti-day, commonly 5-7+ days packed
+Ice RetentionMulti-day; often 5-7+ days when pre-chilled and packed well

 Weight24.6 lbs empty